Azure-Samples/terraform-github-actions/README.md

 ## Additional Resources

-A companion article detailing how to use GitHub Actions to deploy to Azure using IaC can be found at the [DevOps Resource Center](). `TODO: add link`
+A companion article detailing how to use GitHub Actions to deploy to Azure using IaC can be found at the [DevOps Resource Center](https://learn.microsoft.com/devops/deliver/iac-github-actions).